 Accessing online resources

 There are two main types of online resources: e-books and journal articles.
-Watch the videos below for guidance on how to access both!
+You can access these via the Library Search.

 Check out your Subject Guide: a subject-specific bank of resources and guidance put together by our team of Academic Liaison Librarians, including our Southend Campus Librarian!